Faculty and Staff

 Culturally relevant pedagogy; culturally and linguistically diverse students; African American students; African American language and biliteracy; culturally relevant curriculum; equity methodologies; African Diaspora Literacy

 Boutte, G. S. (2002).
 Resounding voices: School experiences of people from diverse ethnic backgrounds.
-Needham Heights: Allyn & Bacon.
+Needham Heights, MA: Allyn & Bacon.

 Boutte, G. (1999).
 Multicultural education: Raising consciousness.
 Belmont, CA: Wadsworth.